-As required by this RIN33, Powerlink is required to notify instances where connection points have been decommissioned.
-In 2016/17 the Burton Downs connection point was decommissioned on 31 December 2016.
+As required by this RIN31, Powerlink is required to notify instances where connection points have been decommissioned.
+In 2017/18 connection points at Moranbah South, Rocklands and Dingo were decommissioned.

-33 Regulatory Information Notice, 7 March 2014, Clause 8.7
+31 Regulatory Information Notice, 7 March 2014, Clause 8.7